Securities Class Action Remind - GuruFocus.com

 WHAT CAN I DO?

-Charles Riverinvestors may, no later than July 18, 2023, move the Court to serve as lead plaintiff for the class, through Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP or other counsel, or may choose to do nothing and remain an absent class member.
-Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP encourages Charles River investors who have suffered significant losses to contact the firm directly to acquire more information.
-The class action complaint against Charles River, captioned Coleman v.
-Charles River Laboratories International, Inc., et al, Case No.23-cv-11132, is filed in the United States District Court for the District of Massachusetts before the Honorable Denise Jefferson Casper.
+Viatrisinvestors may, no later than July 14, 2023, move the Court to serve as lead plaintiff for the class, through Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP or other counsel, or may choose to do nothing and remain an absent class member.
+Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP encourages Viatris investors who have suffered significant losses to contact the firm directly to acquire more information.
+The class action complaint against Viatris, captioned Taylor v.
+Viatris Inc., et al Case No. 23-cv-00812, is filed in the United States District Court for the Western District of Pennsylvania before the Honorable Patricia L. Dodge.

 WHO CAN BE A LEAD PLAINTIFF?